teddyhabtamu/Kifiya-AIM-Week-4/notebooks/README.md

 ### 1. Exploration_of_customer_behavior.ipynb

 This notebook contains the exploratory data analysis (EDA) for understanding customer purchasing behavior.
-It includes the following sections:
+It includes the following sections:-

 1. **Import Required Libraries**: Import necessary libraries such as pandas, matplotlib, seaborn, and logging.
 2. **Load Data**: Load the datasets (`store.csv`, `train.csv`, etc.) into pandas DataFrames.